sirrice/sirrice.github.io/templates/index.md

 # Applying

 <span style="font-weight: bold; color: rgb(201, 27, 77); width: 100%; padding-top: 10px; padding-bottom: 10px">
   We are currently hiring great graduate and post-doctoral researchers.
+If you are interested, DO NOT EMAIL ME DIRECTLY.
+Click on the following links first.
 </span>